VOO (Vanguard S&P 500 ETF) Backtesting: Uncovering Long-Term Performance

 VOO (Vanguard S&P 500 ETF) backtesting provides investors with a valuable tool to evaluate the performance of this popular exchange-traded fund.
 ETF backtesting allows for the analysis of historical data to assess the effectiveness of various strategies with VOO.
 By examining the past performance of VOO (Vanguard S&P 500 ETF) and backtesting different investment approaches, investors can gain insights into potential future outcomes.
 Backtesting software enables users to simulate portfolio returns, evaluate risk, and refine investment strategies.
 With VOO (Vanguard S&P 500 ETF) backtesting, investors can make informed decisions to optimize their investment approach.

-Access free VOO strategies Start for Free with Vestinda
+Try free VOO strategies Start for Free with Vestinda

 VOO

-Quantitative Strategies & Backtesting results for VOO
+Algorithmic Strategies & Backtesting results for VOO

 Here are some VOO trading strategies along with their past performance.
 You can validate these strategies (and many more) for free on Vestinda across thousands of assets and many years of historical data.

-Quantitative Trading Strategy: Accumulation Distribution Crossover on VOO
+Algorithmic Trading Strategy: Accumulation Distribution Crossover on VOO

 The backtesting results for the trading strategy from November 20, 2016, to November 20, 2023, reveal promising statistics.
 With a profit factor of 1.44, the strategy demonstrates a positive outcome in terms of overall profitability.
 The annualized return on investment (ROI) stands at 4.93%, indicating consistent growth.
 The average holding time for trades is approximately 3 weeks and 4 days, implying a longer-term approach.
 The average number of trades per week is 0.19, representing a relatively low trading frequency.
 The strategy has executed 72 closed trades during the specified period.
 The return on investment is 35.2%, denoting a substantial increase in the initial investment.
 However, the winning trade percentage stands at 36.11%, suggesting room for improvement in trade selection and execution.